-The Industrial Revolution was the transition to new manufacturing processes that occurred from about 1760 to about 1830.
+The Industrial Revolution was the transition to new manufacturing processes from about 1760 to about 1830.
 During this time, the production of goods moved from home businesses, where products were generally crafted by hand, to machine-aided production in factories.
-This revolution, which involved major changes in transportation, manufacturing, and communications, transformed the daily lives of Americans as much as — and arguably more than — any single event in U.S. history.
+This revolution, which involved significant changes in transportation, manufacturing, and communications, transformed the daily lives of Americans as much as — and arguably more than — any single event in U.S. history.

 Following the war, industrialization in the United States increased at a breakneck pace.
 This period, encompassing most of the second half of the 19th century, has been called the Second Industrial Revolution or the American Industrial Revolution.
 Over the first half of the century, the country expanded greatly, and the new territory was rich in natural resources.
-Completing the first transcontinental railroad in 1869 was a major milestone, making it easier to transport people, raw materials, and products.
-The United States also had vast human resources: between 1860 and 1900, 14 million immigrants came to the country, providing workers for an array of industries.
+Completing the first transcontinental railroad in 1869 was a major milestone, making transporting people, raw materials, and products easier.
+The United States also had vast human resources: between 1860 and 1900, 14 million immigrants came to the country, providing workers for various industries.

 The American industrialists overseeing this expansion were ready to take risks to make their businesses successful.
-Andrew Carnegie established the first steel mills in the U.S. to use the British “Bessemer process” for mass producing steel, becoming a titan of the steel industry in the process.
+Andrew Carnegie established the first steel mills in the U.S. to use the British “Bessemer process” for mass-producing steel, becoming a titan of the steel industry in the process.
 He acquired business interests in the mines that produced the raw material for steel, the mills and ovens that created the final product, and the railroads and shipping lines that transported the goods, thus controlling every aspect of the steelmaking process.

 Other industrialists, including John D. Rockefeller, merged the operations of many large companies to form a trust.
 Rockefeller’s Standard Oil Trust came to monopolize 90% of the industry, severely limiting competition.
-These monopolies were often accused of intimidating smaller businesses and competitors in order to maintain high prices and profits.
+These monopolies were often accused of intimidating smaller businesses and competitors to maintain high prices and profits.
 Economic influence gave these industrial magnates significant political clout as well.
-The U.S. government adopted policies that supported industrial development such as providing land for the construction of railroads and maintaining high tariffs to protect American industry from foreign competition.
+The U.S. government adopted policies that supported industrial development, such as providing land for the construction of railroads and maintaining high tariffs to protect American industry from foreign competition.

 American inventors like Alexander Graham Bell and Thomas Alva Edison created a long list of new technologies that improved communication, transportation, and industrial production.
-Edison made improvements to existing technologies, including the telegraph while also creating revolutionary new technologies such as the light bulb, the phonograph, the kinetograph, and the electric dynamo.
+Edison made improvements to existing technologies, including the telegraph, while also creating revolutionary new technologies such as the light bulb, the phonograph, the kinetograph, and the electric dynamo.
 Bell, meanwhile, explored new speaking and hearing technologies and became known as the inventor of the telephone.

 For millions of working Americans, the industrial revolution changed the very nature of their daily work.
-Previously, they might have worked for themselves at home, in a small shop, or outdoors, crafting raw materials into products, or growing a crop from seed to table.
+Previously, they might have worked for themselves at home, in a small shop, or outdoors, crafting raw materials into products or growing a crop from seed to table.
 When they took factory jobs, they were working for a large company.
 The repetitive work often involved only one small step in the manufacturing process, so the worker did not see or appreciate what was being made; the work was often dangerous and performed in unsanitary conditions.
 Some women also entered the workforce, as did many children.
 Child labor became a major issue.